CDAT/uvcmetrics/doc/README.md

 This is the initial version under the anaconda environment.
 There are significant features included

+1. ACME regridder
+2. corrections to the mass weighting algorithm
-1. corrections to the graphical output
+3. corrections to the graphical output
-2. specification to levels and difference levels
+4. specification to levels and difference levels
-3. specification of color maps
+5. specification of color maps
-4. the classic viewer
+6. the classic viewer
-5. corrections to the mass weighting algorithm